The long and short chronological history of social media

-Listserv (the original, not the modern top ten site) made its debut in 1986.
+Listserv (the original, not the modern top ten site) debuted in 1986.
 This was, in effect, a mailing list that allowed individuals to contact multiple users in one email.
 This is commonplace today but was revolutionary at the time.

-Internet Relay Chats (IRCs) also first appeared in 1988 and were still in use well into the 1990s.
-They were used for file sharing, link sharing, and generally keeping in touch.
+Internet Relay Chats (IRCs) first appeared in 1988 and were still used well into the 1990s.
+They were used for file sharing, link sharing, and keeping in touch.

 5. The chatroom rises with The Palace